Trump calls for slashing funding for toxic Superfund cleanup

+Trump’s budget statement to Congress said his latest pared-back budget request for EPA “advances work on key priority areas, while reigning (sic) in unnecessary spending.”

+“This budget perfectly reflects President Trump’s views on protecting public health and preventing pollution: He’s against both,” said Ken Cook, president of the Environmental Working Group advocacy group.

-Monday marked the fourth year where Trump has called for cuts nearing one-third of the environmental agency’s budget.
-Republicans and Democrats in Congress annually have overridden his proposal, keeping funding for the agency’s environmental and public health oversight roughly even.
+Republicans and Democrats in Congress annually have overridden Trump’s proposals to reduce the agency’s environmental and public health oversight, keeping funding roughly even.

 Trump and his EPA administrators have stressed Superfund clean-ups as one of their top environmental priorities.